 to a heart attack.
 A blockage is caused by a buildup of plaque.
 This is called atherosclerosis.

-Plaque is made up of deposits, cholesterol, and other substances.
+Plaque is made up of deposits of cholesterol and other substances.
 When a plaque breaks

 (ruptures), a blood clot quickly forms.
-The blood clot is the actual cause of the
+The blood clot is the usual cause of the heart

 Who is at risk for a heart attack?

 A heart attack can happen to anyone.
 But certain factors can raise your risk for one.

 Some of these factors you can’t change.
 Others you may be able to manage through lifestyle